 Overtime is obligatory without payment only when it is required for prevention of natural disasters and/or elimination of underlying consequences; with adequate remuneration when it is required for prevention of industrial accidents and/or elimination of their consequences.

-It is prohibited to request overtime for the following categories of employees without their consent: pregnant women, women who recently gave birth, persons with disabilities.
+It is prohibited to request overtime for the following categories of employees without their consent: pregnant women, women who recently gave birth, persons with disabilities, minors, persons who have children younger than 3 years old, legal representatives of care takers of persons with disabilities.